 Council plan overview report - Chief Executive’s commentary

-This report sets out an overview of the council’s performance for the first quarter of 2019 to 2020 (April to June 2019).
+This report sets out an overview of the council’s performance for the second quarter of 2019 to 2020 (July to September 2019).
 The purpose is to formally provide the Executive with a high-level summary of key achievements, and to highlight areas where performance was not matching targets or expectations, along with any remedial action that is being taken.
-It complements the detailed quarterly service reports, and is based upon the performance data that is available to all Members online.
+It complements the detailed Quarterly Service Reports and is based upon the performance data that is available to all members.

-Overall, good progress was made against the actions in the departmental service plans.
-At the end of the fourth quarter progress showed:
+At the end of the second quarter progress showed:

 Teams have continued to deliver services to a high standard during the period.
 I have highlighted here a small selection of examples from across the organisation.

 In August, the council’s website was recognised as one of the best in the UK.
 It was ranked joint second in the Sitemorse INDEX review for local government; an independent industry standard review of digital governance.
 The ranking reflects the website’s inclusiveness and being user friendly for everyone.
 Further improvements to our website are planned by our Digital Services team which will help us to build on this success.